 Ramat Handiv Gardens New Visitor Center

 In 2008, a visitor center was opened near the entrance to the garden, designed by the architect Ada Karmi, built as a green mound covered by soil and vegetation.
-Inside there is a hall where a film is shown about Baron Rothschild and his huge contribution to the Land of Israel; a gallery for changing exhibitions; an information center for visitors, a cafeteria, and a restaurant.
-In fact, this center was the first building in Israel to receive a green building standard.
+Inside is a hall where a film is shown about Baron Rothschild and his huge contribution to the Land of Israel, a gallery for changing exhibitions, an information center for visitors.
+And a cafeteria.
+And a restaurant.
+This center was the first building in Israel to receive a green building standard.
 In its construction, energy saving, integration into the landscape, and minimization of environmental impact were emphasized.
 Here is a link to Ramat Hanadaiv Website.

-Last, there is also a very nice restaurant (Mataim) in the Gardens where you can rest and have a nice meal after you enjoyed your time exploring the park.
-Also nearby, there is a breathtaking nature reserve you can hike for a couple of hours overlooking the Med Sea.
-So don’t about it too much and let’s go touring Israel!
+Last, there is also a lovely restaurant (Mataim) in the Gardens where you can rest and have a nice meal after you enjoy exploring the park.
+Also nearby is a breathtaking nature reserve you can hike for a couple of hours overlooking the Med Sea.
+So don’t think about it too much, and let’s go touring Israel!